What local authorities need to know about running Sure Start children's centres.

 The Childcare Act 2006 is the legislation that regulates childcare in England.
-The Act requires local authorities (LAs) to play an important strategic role in the provision of childcare in their area and to carry out a number of duties.
+The act requires local authorities to play an important strategic role in the provision of childcare in their area and to carry out a number of duties.

-In order to support LAs to meet the duties set out in the Childcare Act 2006, we published updated statutory guidance on Sure Start children’s centres in April 2013.
-LAs must follow this statutory guidance when carrying out their legal functions relating to children’s centres.
+In order to support local authorities to meet the duties set out in the Childcare Act 2006, we published updated statutory guidance on Sure Start children’s centres in April 2013.
+Local authorities must follow this statutory guidance when carrying out their legal functions relating to children’s centres.

 The updated guidance replaces the previous Sure Start children’s centres statutory guidance published in October 2010.
 It:

-- clarifies what LAs are required to do by law
+- clarifies what local authorities are required to do by law

 - concentrates on improving outcomes for children

-- clarifies the legal duty on LAs to make sure there are enough children’s centres in their area, accessible to all families
+- clarifies the legal duty on local authorities to make sure there are enough children’s centres in their area, accessible to all families

-- explains LAs’ responsibility to carry out interventions for those families in greatest need of support
+- explains local authorities’ responsibility to carry out interventions for those families in greatest need of support

 - encourages organisations with a proven track record of supporting families to get more involved with Sure Start centres